 Now that you’ve had the chance to check out the locks, you know that the best types of locks are shrouded and disc locks.
 One of the key dimensions to check before investing in a lock for your storage unit is the hasp opening size.
 The hasp is the part on your storage locker or unit that houses the lock.
 The easiest way to determine the size of the opening is to ask the owners of the storage facility or a knowledgeable employee.
 If you prefer to do it yourself while inspecting the unit, any flat ruler or measuring tape will work.

 Once you know the size of the opening, it’s a good idea to choose a lock that fills out the opening to reduce the amount of play for the most secure fit.
 All of the locks in our guide have a shackle diameter of 7/16″ or smaller, which fits most public storage units.
 However, there are cases where a 7/16″ is too large, so be sure to check with the storage facility.
 Now, let’s move on to the reviews.

 #1) ABUS Granit 37/60 Padlock

-We’re big fans of ABUS Granit series locks here at Anti-Theft Boss, and the 37/60 is the ideal choice for storage units from the Granit collection.
+We’re big fans of ABUS Granit series locks here at Anti-Theft Boss, and the 37/60 is the best cylinder lock for storage units in the Granit collection.
 This is the type of lock you want if you plan to store your most valuable possessions and keepsakes.
 ABUS locks are made in Germany under strict quality guidelines.
 When you invest in the 37/60, it’s wise to choose the carded version of the lock to ensure the key cannot be duplicated without presenting the security card.

 In addition to the card, the lock includes two keys, and one of the keys features an LED light in case you choose an outdoor unit.
 Additionally, this lock is an excellent choice for a storage unit exposed to the elements because of the Granit cataphoretic coating that provides a whopping 40 years or more of corrosion protection.